 This is because drivers will usually not know exactly where your destination is, in part due to the surprisingly vague postal address system employed in Japan, and in part as they do not have to learn the street network in their area to qualify as a driver.

-The easiest way to manage a taxi ride is to have your address written in Japanese and with some sort of map – ideally a print out from an official website of your destination, google maps or an equivalent.
+The easiest way to manage a taxi ride is to have your address written in Japanese and with some sort of map – ideally a print out from an official website of your destination, Google Maps or an equivalent.

-Making The Most of Japanese Tourist Information Offices
+Making the most of Tourist Information Offices

 You should definitely make the most of tourist information offices.
 For the non-Japanese speaker these are your constant lifeline when travelling throughout Japan – especially when going off the beaten track.